SNAPSHOT-Russia's war on Ukraine latest: Russian nationalist writer wounded in car bomb | Law-Order

 RECENT IN-DEPTH STORIES * INSIGHT-Ukraine's nuclear deal with Canada's Cameco carries big risks, rewards

-* ANALYSIS-Kremlin incident gives Putin cover to deepen war * COLUMN-Global ammunition race may decide Ukraine war (Editing by Frances Kerry)
+* ANALYSIS-Kremlin incident gives Putin cover to deepen war * COLUMN-Global ammunition race may decide Ukraine war (Editing by Frances Kerry and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)